yejinannachoi/yejinannachoi/README.md

 I am a senior at Emory University with a passion for solving business problems and elevating user experiences through coding and data science.

 - Pursuing a joint degree in Business and Data Science.
-- Learning Deep Learning, Java, and building my portfolio website.
+- Currently learning Java and building my portfolio website.
 - Actively applying for master’s programs in data science.